mppmu/mdttp-cm-demo-mcu/Readme.md

     The boot loader sits at address ```0x0000``` of the flash, the main firmware image starts at address ```0x4000```.

+    The 8 MCU user LEDs indicate activity of the boot loader:
+    * The LED red 2 blinks during the countdown of the boot loader.
+    * The LED red 2 is on when the boot loader is active.
+    * During firmware download via the boot loader, the LEDs red 1 and red 2 are on and the remaining LEDs (blue 1/2, orange 1/2, green 1/2) count up.
+    * When the firmware download via the boot loader is finished, all 8 MCU user LEDs blink 3 times indicating the end of the firmware download.

     Note that the UART for the boot loader can be changed to UART 3, which is the front panel UART of the CM.
 Define
     ```MDTTP_CM_MCU_BL_UART_FRONTPANEL``` in the file ```bl_config.h``` to use
-    UART 3 instead of UART 5 for the boot loader..
+    UART 3 instead of UART 5 for the boot loader.

     Example minicom session for the serial boot loader:
     ```